prathamesh-sonpatki/golang-challenge/_posts/2015-03-31-go-challenge2.md

 * There were 105 entries from 30 countries.
 * Evaluator Jeff R. Allen talks about your [submitted code](http://blog.nella.org/golang-challenge-2-comments/).
 * Some of the participants blogged about their Go challenge experience: [Doug Cichon](http://www.codeforthought.net/approaching-golang-challenge-two) and [Jason Clark](http://jjasonclark.com/go_challenge_2_review_response/).
+* The winners have been announced: #1 Michael Alexander, #2 David Le Corfec, #3 William Shallum, #4 Luke Champine and #5 Arran Walker.
+According to the challenge author, David Le Corfec and William Shallum were close to one another.

 #### The April 2015 Go Challenge for developers (newbies included)